shelbi1/Neoflex-Testcase/README.md

 Hey! ♡

-This is a project in the form of a test assignment for enrollment in the training center of Neoflex that ___calculates the amount of vacation pay for an employee___.
+This project calculates the amount of vacation pay for an employee.

 * __The input__ of the program is:
   * the average salary for the year